mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 functions that a QUIC implementation SHOULD expose to an application ({{quic-api-write}}).

+Each item in the following list can be considered individually.
+Any exposed information or function can be used by RTP over QUIC regardless of whether the other items are available.
+Thus, RTP over QUIC does not depend on the availability of all of the listed features but can apply different optimizations depending on the functionality exposed by the QUIC implementation.

 ## Information to be exported from QUIC {#quic-api-read}

 This section provides a list of items that an application might want to export